Note: ESP = Email Service Provider

 The customer filter for this use case can look like the following example:

-You can use this filter anywhere in the platform to filter our customers who are opening emails in Gmail or choose the “not matching” filter to exclude people opening emails in Gmail.
+You can use this filter anywhere on the platform to filter out customers who open emails in Gmail, or choose the "not matching" filter to exclude these customers.

 Note: